basedIdiot/Vector4/README.md

 # Vector4
-A module used to create 4 dimensiona
+A module used to create 4 dimensional vectors.